aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/delete-picture-cropped-areas/_index.md

 ## **Introduction**

-You can use [CompressImage](https://apireference.aspose.cloud/slides/#/Shapes/CompressImage) method to delete cropped areas from a picture frame.
+You can use the [CompressImage](https://apireference.aspose.cloud/slides/#/Shapes/CompressImage) method to delete cropped areas from a picture frame.
-That can help you reduce the size of the presentation.
-Keep in mind, however, that the method converts the picture to PNG format, which in some cases can increase the image size.
+This can help you reduce the size of the presentation.
+However, keep in mind that the method converts the picture to PNG format, which may increase the image size in some cases.

-The method requires presentation name, slide and shape index.
-The shape must be a picture frame, or you get an exception.
-You should set **deletePictureCroppedAreas** parameter to **true**, and you can optionally specify image resolution.
+The method requires a presentation file name, slide index, and shape index.
+The shape must be a picture frame, or you will get an exception.
+You should set the **deletePictureCroppedAreas** parameter to **true**, and you can optionally specify the image resolution.

-Below is an example of using **CompressImage** method.
+Below is an example of using the **CompressImage** method.

 ### **cURL Example**
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}